GHOSTVCL/Emmerald-Engine/README.md

 ## 3rd assignment

-* Particle Component
+* Particle Component, to see the particles working the engine must be in "Play" state

-* Billboarding Component
+* Billboarding Component, the user can select diferent tipes of billboarding

 * Screen Align billboard, World Align billboard, Axis Align billboard and Scene Camera billboard.